grycap/scar/README.md

 # SCAR - Serverless Container-aware ARchitectures

-SCAR is a framework to transparently execute containers (e.g. Docker) in serverless platforms (e.g. AWS Lambda) to create ultra-elastic application architectures in the Cloud.
+SCAR is a framework to transparently execute containers (e.g. Docker) in serverless platforms (e.g. AWS Lambda).
+This can be used to create higly-parallel event-driven file-processing serverless applications that execute on customized runtime environments provided by Docker containers and run them on AWS Lambda.

 ## Approach